wagnergbastos/udacity-SDCNDP-Projetc3/README.md

 #### Preprocessing

-The training and validation data sets have been populated to have a similar number of images per class.
+The training and validation data sets had been populated to have a similar number of images per class.

 Here is the tree bar chart diagrams show the distribution of the classes within the datasets.